Certain people may be eligible to see the will before probate is granted.

 - a parent or guardian of the deceased person

-- any person who would be entitled to a share of the estate of the deceased person if the deceased person had died intestate (see Who is eligible to inherit if there is no will?)
+- any person who would be entitled to a share of the estate of the deceased person if the deceased person had died intestate (see Who can inherit?)

 - any person (including a creditor) who may have a claim against the estate of the deceased person.